mudroljub/angular-wiki-search/README.md

 ## Start aplication

-Just download folder and open index.html file.
+Just download a folder and open index.html file.
 You can also do it developer way:

 ```sh
 $ git clone https://github.com/mudroljub/angular-wiki-module.git